wagerfield/onno/docs/api.md

 <Box w={2} theme={theme} />
 ```

 The first `Box` does not have a `theme` so the value is resolved from the `defaults` array.
 The second `Box` resolves the value from the theme `widths` array.
-The third `Box` also finds the `widths` array on the `theme` but the value of "2" falls outside of the array bounds, so the raw value is rendered.
+The third `Box` also finds the `widths` array on the `theme` but the value of "2" falls outside of the array bounds, so the raw value is transformed and rendered.

 ## `variant`

 The `variant` function maps a prop value to a _style object_ in a `theme` or `defaults` lookup.
-It shares the same function signature as the `style` function by taking an `options` object and returning a `render` function.
+It shares the same function signature as the [`style`](#style) function by taking an [`options`](#options) object and returning a `render` function.

 The key difference between the `variant` and `style` functions is that `styleKeys` cannot be passed as an option to the `variant` function.
 Internally the `variant` function calls the `style` function with the provided `options` while overriding `styleKeys` to `null`.

 This functionality is useful for providing a place in your `theme` for grouping styles.
-Common use cases for this would be components and styles that are used in combination with one another like background and foreground colors.
+Common use cases for this would be components and styles that are used in combination with one another like background and foreground colors, typographic sets or button variant styles.
 For example:

 ```jsx
 import styled from "styled-components"